|

 - Be the result of the misuse of confidential information (social security numbers, grades, health records, financial transactions, etc.) of an individual(s).

-- Jeopardize the functionality of the College’s Information Technology (IT) infrastructure.
+- Jeopardize the functionality of NPC’s Information Technology (IT) infrastructure.

-- Provide unauthorized access to College resources or information – both physical or electronic.
+- Provide unauthorized access to NPC resources or information – both physical or electronic.

 Examples of Information Security Incidents include: